hgandhi2411/hgandhi2411.github.io/_pages/books.md

 title: "Books"
 ---

 After being averse to extracurricular reading for the longest time, I picked it up in 2018.
 A simple strategy that helped me read more was setting a goal of reading just 5 minutes everyday.
-This made it easier to start and I ended up reading for longer on some days.
+This made it easier to start and I ended up reading for longer on most days.
 With the option of audiobooks, it got even easier 😉!
 Here is a list of books I have read so far.

 ### 2022 (Completed and Ongoing)
+- A PhD is Not Enough! by Peter Feibelman
+- 7 Habits of Highly Effective People by Stephen Covey
+- Crucial Conversations
 - Psycho Cybernetics by Maxwell Maltz
 - Mindset by Carol Dweck
 - Men are from Mars and Women are from Venus by John Gray